wilort/mastermind-solver/README.md

 # mastermind-solver
 <img src=images/mastermind.jpg alt="My Example Image" width="300" height="200" class=center>

-The purpose of this project is to show how to solve the mastermind board game by using linear programming.
+The purpose of this project is to showcase an algorithm that solves the mastermind board game with linear programming.

-# Game description rules
+# Game description
 https://en.wikipedia.org/wiki/Mastermind_(board_game)

 # Algorithm description